Webpage created: July 27, 2019

 TRAMWAYS IN OLD PLYMOUTH

-Plymouth's first street tramway ran from Derry's Clock, sometimes known in old references as the Plymouth Clock Tower, through Bank of England Place, Union Street, Plymouth, Union Street, East Stonehouse, Edgcumbe Street, East Stonehouse, over Stonehouse Bridge, up Devonport Hill, along Cumberland Road and terminated at Cumberland Gardens.
-It was constructed by the Plymouth, Stonehouse and Devonport Tramways Company Limited and opened for traffic in 1872.
+Plymouth's first street tramway ran from the Clock Tower (Derry's Clock), through Bank of England Place, Union Street, Plymouth, Union Street, East Stonehouse, Edgcumbe Street, East Stonehouse, over Stonehouse Bridge, up Devonport Hill, along Cumberland Road and terminated at the bottom of Ker Street.
+It was constructed by the Plymouth, Stonehouse and Devonport Tramway Company Limited and opened for traffic in 1872.
 In 1874 it was extended at the Devonport end to run up to a new terminus in Fore Street.
 Only the portion between Derry's Clock and the Borough boundary at the junction of Union Street with Phoenix Street was within old Plymouth.
+Ful details will be found in Tramway Through Old East Stonehouse.

 The second tramway to be built in the Borough consisted of Lines 1, 3, and 4, authorised by the Plymouth, Devonport and District Tramways Act on July 24th 1882.
 This ran from West Hoe Piers through the Town to Compton Lane End and by a branch line to the western end of Southside Street on the Barbican.
 Although the lines were completed and opened for traffic by the Plymouth, Devonport and District Tramways Company Limited, the motive power was steam and the Board of Trade Inspector refused to allow the steam engines to run on part of the line.
 This meant that the main tramway service was split in two, West Hoe to the Guildhall, and the Market to Compton Lane End.
 Devonport Corporation took the Company to Court because it had not laid a single stretch of track within that Borough (Lines 5, 6, and 7) and at the end of 1884 the whole project was abandoned after just ten days of traffic.